GEO-Protocol/specs-protocol/trust_lines/trust_lines.md

 # Overview
 The objectives of this document are:
-1. to provide comprehensive info about proposed method of consensus;
+1. to provide comprehensive info about proposed method of consensus between 2 participants about balance on the trust line between them;
-1. to describe the method of mathematical and cryptographic confirmation of operations [#todo: add math proof];
 1. to prodive mathematical confirmation of the impossibility (or extreme complexity) of the operations compromising [#todo: add math proof];
 1. to provide a list of possible edge cases and to describe the ways to avoid/resovle them, as well as possible outcomes of operations.